Jeff Long (athletic director): Career

 In 2018, Long became athletic director at the University of Kansas, and vowed to break the cycle of losing football at the school, as the Jayhawks had not had a winning season since 2008.
 Long fired KU coach David Beaty and replaced him with former LSU coach Les Miles.
 The two had been friends since the late 1980s, when Miles was an assistant coach at Michigan and Long was an assistant athletic director.

 Miles led KU to a 3–18 record over two seasons before being forced out due to a sexual harassment scandal dating back to his time at LSU.
 At a press conference on March 9, 2021–hours after Kansas and Miles agreed to part ways– Long said that Miles had assured him that there was nothing in his past "that could potentially embarrass the university or himself or our program."
 Long added that in February, he and other school officials had been alerted about "a legal dispute in Louisiana," but Miles had again assured him there was nothing to worry about.
 He claimed to have only learned about the allegations from the media.
 While Long was "beyond disappointed" that he had been forced to push Miles out, he believed it was "the right decision" under the circumstances."

 The following day, it was announced that Long was leaving KU as well.
 Chancellor Douglas Girod said that he and Long had met on the previous night, and the two agreed that it was in the school's best interest for Long to step down.
 He had been roundly criticized for how he'd vetted Miles before hiring him.
-Long told CBS Sports' Dennis Dodd hours after meeting with Girod that his departure was not entirely voluntary, and confirmed he had been "relieved of his duties."
+Long told CBS Sports' Dennis Dodd hours after meeting with Girod that his departure was not entirely voluntary, and confirmed he had been "relieved of his duties" but allowed to publicly save face by resigning.

 Personal life

-Long is married to the former Fanny Gellrich of Ann Arbor, Michigan and the couple have two daughters, Stephanie and Christina.
+Long is married to the former Fanny Gellrich of Ann Arbor, Michigan and the couple have two daughters.